dkalaitzidis/SwiftyAvatar/README.md

 **The UiimageView must be a square with aspect ratio 1:1 or fixed width and height.**

-**Available properties:** Roundness, Border Width, Border Color, Background Color.
+**Available properties:** Roundness, Border Width, Border Color, Background Color & Spin (for fun :D).

 **IBDesignable to see your changes in storyboard.**